Donjella/assignment-2-CSA/readme.md

 5. [Pytest Mock](https://pytest-mock.readthedocs.io/en/latest/)
 6. [Python datetime module](https://docs.python.org/3/library/datetime.html)
 7. [Python Random Module](https://docs.python.org/3/library/random.html)

+More information on their licensing, security and compatibility impact can be viewed in the Third-party software licensing and security section.

 ### Setting Up the Environment
 1. Application is written in **Python Version 3.12.5**.
 Hence, please ensure you have Python 3.12.5 or later installed.